 What could be more exciting than declaring “school’s out for summer!” alongside killer guitar riffs?
 Nothing, except perhaps for the even more thrilling lines, “school’s out forever!” and “school’s been blown to pieces!”
 The energy and idealism about school ending contained in one of Alice Cooper’s greatest hits has easily made it one of the population’s favorite songs about school.

-If you’re looking for a punk’s perspective on high school, look no further than the iconic punk rock band The Ramones’ “Rock ‘n’ Roll High School.”
+If you’re looking for a punk’s perspective, look no further than songs about high school by the iconic punk rock band The Ramones, in particular “Rock ‘n’ Roll High School.”
 They don’t hold back their feelings on high school, where they’d rather “have my kicks” and “get some chicks” than be “taught to be a fool.”
 This song actually has three versions, but the original version featuring a lengthy drum intro was originally written for a movie by the same name featuring the same punk perspective on school.

 It seems like school has a bad rap when it comes to how bands sing about it, but few songs reach the point of despair and skepticism about education than Pink Floyd’s “Another Brick in the Wall.”
 Education comes up in Part II of this song and is equated to “thought control,” and teachers are commanded to “leave them kids alone!”
 The title phrase describes how lead singer and bassist Roger Waters sees teachers as another barrier between children, isolating them from anything positive.
 The track is made even more chilling as the voices of children join the band and bring more presence and reality to the lyrics.